djepar/CoursGenInfo/OS/PowerUser/PowerUserGoogle.md

 -  Buffered access to hardware devices and provide some abstraction from their specifics SD devices : mass storage devices
 /dev/sd[a-Z]

+To see the list of block on linux : `lsblk`
 To see the list of the device : https://web.archive.org/web/20160424173724/https://www.kernel.org/doc/Documentation/devices.txt

 udev : "(userspace / dev) is a device manager for the Linux kernel, as the successor of devfsd and hotplug, udev primarily manages devices nodes in the /dev directory" (https://en.wikipedia.org/wiki/Udev, 20 august 2022)